Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

 and

-We want to show that there exists a random minimiser $\xi: [0,1] \to F$, such that, law$(\xi_t) = \mu_t$, for every $t \in [0,1]$.
-In other words, we want to show that $\zeta$ is a curve in the space of measures which interpolates all possible measures along the minimising path joining $\mu_{0}$ and $\mu_{1}$.
+We want to show that there exists a random minimizer $\xi: [0,1] \to X$, such that, law$(\xi_t) = \mu_t$, for every $t \in [0,1]$.
+In other words, we want to show that $\zeta$ is a curve in the space of measures which interpolates all possible measures along the minimizing path joining $\mu_{0}$ and $\mu_{1}$.
 Such a curve is called displacement interpolation.

 \

 \textbf{Step 3:} \textit{$\zeta$ is a displacement interpolation.}

 \